bagder/uncurled/getting-started.md

 There has never been a better time to get started with Open Source or to release your project as Open Source than right now.
 There are better and more *free* and no-cost infrastructure available than ever before.
-There are probably also more Open Source developers out there in an Open Source community that never has been this large before.
+There are probably also more Open Source developers out there in a community that never has been this large before.

 Now is a perfect time to get into Open Source.